 - Evaluate research related to personnel and management.

 - Utilize biblical principles to interpret research in industrial/organizational psychology.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be at least 300 words, contain at least 1 peer-reviewed source citation, and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
+Each thread must be at least 400 words, contain at least 1 textbook citation, 1 peer-reviewed source citation, 1 Scriptural citation, and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 150 words and contain at least 1 peer-reviewed source citation in addition to the course textbook.
+Each reply must be at least 250 words and contain at least 1 textbook citation, 1 peer-reviewed source citation, and 1 Scriptural citation.
+Follow current APA guidelines.